schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 A description list is made up of two other elements.
 The `dt` or term element and the `dd` or description element.
 Together these combine to create a description list of names and their associated values or descriptions.

-> NOTE: The `dl` element used to be called a definition list and therefore `dt` was known as the definition type and `dd` and the definition descrption.
-Since the parent element is not more generally called a description list, the do not quite match using those names.
-It is therefore best to think of the `dt` element as the name or term being described by the description(`dd`).
+> NOTE: The `dl` element used to be called a definition list and therefore `dt` was known as the definition type and `dd` as the definition description.
+Since the parent element is now more generally called a description list, those names do not map as cleanly.
+It is, therefore, best to think of the `dt` element as the name or term being described by the description(`dd`).

 ```html
 <dl>